-You can also choose to only work with a part around the actor in post.
+You can also choose to only work with a part around the actor in post-production.
 For that use the Crop properties to specify a smaller green area within the Frustum image.

 When GREEN is activated you'll see green on your preview monitor as well, since it shows the incoming camera signal.

-It will key out the green part and replaces it with the image rendered for the Frustum.
+It will key out the green part and replace it with the image rendered for the Frustum.

-The panel controls an Advanced B keyer that you can operate with as usual.
+The panel controls an Advanced B keyer that you can operate as usual.

 For post-production work, you'll need the camera tracking information as well.

-One way to obtain it is to record the tracking data into FBX.
+One way to obtain it is to record the tracking data in FBX.
 On this please check the "Final composite recording" sections of this documentation.